Patricio S. Dalton

 Associate Professor of Economics

 Room K-315, PO Box 90153, 5000 LE, Tilburg, NL

 Phone (office): +31 13 466 4032

 email: p.s.dalton AT uvt DOT nl

 My research examines how biological, psychological and social factors influence decision-making, and how decisions affect welfare and economic development.
-My theoretical work addresses the implications of bounded rationality for welfare economics and the link between aspirations and poverty.
-My experimental research has focused on the effect of different aspects of the condition of poverty on aspirations, productivity, preferences, biases, cognitive functions and rationality.
+My theoretical work addresses the implications of decision-making biases for welfare economics and the link between aspirations and poverty.
+My experimental research has focused on the effect of different aspects of the condition of poverty on aspirations, productivity, preferences, biases, cognitive function and rationality.
 I have also studied the effect of goal setting on productivity, of moral support on performance and of unemployment benefits on labor supply.
-Most recently, funded by a DFID Grant, I have designed and conducted field experiments to understand the determinants of small-firm growth.
-In Kenya, I study the adoption of mobile money by small merchants and how mobile improves their access to finance.
-In Indonesia, I investigate how business skills and aspirations can be fostered by exposing retailers to idiosyncratic information of businesses practices of successful peers.
+Most recently, funded by a DFID Grant, I have designed and conducted Randomized Control Trials (RCTs) to understand the constraints of small-firm growth in developing countries.
+In Kenya, I study the adoption and impact of mobile money by small merchants and how mobile improves their access to finance.
+In Indonesia, I investigate how small business growth can be fostered by exposing retailers to idiosyncratic information of businesses practices of successful peers.
 In Ghana, I test how the sole fact of measuring production or setting goals can increase productivity of small informal cassava processors.
 Funded by an ESRC-DFID grant, I am currently working on an RCT in India to empower marginalised parents to make their children's school more accountable.